Specialization Program

 The Specialization Program provides Regulated Canadian Immigration Consultants (RCICs) with the required knowledge, skills and judgment to practise before the Immigration and Refugee Board of Canada (IRB) safely and ethically in the public interest.
 The program is based on the Essential Competencies for RCIC Practice.

-If you want to obtain the RCIC-IRB class of licence and you have not completed a Graduate Diploma Program, you are required to:
+To obtain the RCIC-IRB class of licence, licensees who did not complete a Graduate Diploma Program are required to:

 • Complete the Education Pathway, and